 Flatware is available in different finishes for a reason.
 With options come different aesthetics, and each one has a unique place depending on the type of restaurant or foodservice operation.
 From smooth, matte to a jewelry-inspired metallic finish, we've seen them all.
 However, one finish stands out as being perfectly imperfect, the stonewashed finish.

 Maintaining your tools and keeping them in peak condition is a practice dating back to the beginning of time.
 That extends to the table as well.
 Dining utensils are arguably the most commonly used tools in our society today.
 For restaurants and foodservice operations, silverware is put to work every day, if not every hour.
 How can these essential dining tools withstand the test of time?

 There's no doubt Americans and Europeans do things differently.
 From the metric system to counting with our fingers, we have many idiosyncrasies that comprise our overall cultural canons.
 But perhaps nothing divides our cultures more than our dining habits.

 To the unfamiliar, it might look like a spoon with a small defect.
 For many chefs however, it’s a must-have utensil in their restaurants.

 Is it some pretentious remnant of the Victorian era, or is it something that helps make any fish dish easier to eat?

 Eating is one of the most basic things we do as humans.
 When we no longer have the ability to eat the way we normally do, this can be traumatic and demoralizing.
 It's at this point where physical health can affect mental health.

-With locations in Raleigh, New York City, and Chicago, Bauscher Hepp offers showroom guests the chance to touch the plates, hold the forks and knives, and even drink wine from glassware.
+With locations in Raleigh and New York City, Bauscher Hepp offers showroom guests the chance to touch the plates, hold the forks and knives, and even drink wine from glassware.
 While these visceral experiences are certainly worthwhile, a visit to one of our Bauscher Hepp showrooms can provide an even deeper look at our company and our brands as a whole.